kedx/vlasolve/readme.md

-Vlasove is a simple semi-lagrangian vlasov-poisson solver for spherically symetric 3D problems.
+Vlasolve is a simple semi-Lagrangian Vlasov-Poisson solver for spherically symmetric 3D problems.
 It is parallelized with both OpenMP and MPI and implements in particular a 3rd order distributed (MPI) spline interpolation.

 For further information on the numerical method, see `manual/method.pdf` and an application of the code is described in this [scientific article](http://adsabs.harvard.edu/abs/2015MNRAS.450.3724C).